andrew/ultimate-awesome/README.md

 - [awesome-esports](https://github.com/Strift/awesome-esports) - A curated list of open-source projects related to esports.
 - [awesome-tarantool](https://github.com/tarantool/awesome-tarantool) - A curated list of delightful Tarantool modules, connectors and other resources.
 - [awesome-hwd-tools](https://github.com/TM90/awesome-hwd-tools) - A curated list of awesome open source hardware design tools.
+- [Awesome-LLM-with-RAG](https://github.com/WangRongsheng/Awesome-LLM-with-RAG) - A curated list of Large Language Model with RAG.
 - [awesome-neural-trees](https://github.com/zju-vipa/awesome-neural-trees) - Introduction, selected papers and possible corresponding codes in our review paper "A Survey of Neural Trees".
 - [awesome-blockchain](https://github.com/0xtokens/awesome-blockchain) - Curated List of awesome Blockchain and Crytocurrency Resources.
 - [awesome-embedded-swift](https://github.com/Cosmo/awesome-embedded-swift) - ⚡️🛠🧰 A curated list for Embedded and Low-Level development in the Swift programming language.